Governor links progress to rule of law

-LAHORE : Punjab Governor Muhammad Balighur Rahman has said the founder of Pakistan, Quaid-e-Azam Muhammad Ali Jinnah, lived on principles and always spoke of the constitution and supremacy of law.
+LAHORE: Punjab Governor Muhammad Balighur Rahman has said the founder of Pakistan, Quaid-i-Azam Muhammad Ali Jinnah, lived on principles and always spoke of the constitution and supremacy of law.

 The governor attended a function organised in connection with the Quaid Day and Christmas here at Governor’s House here on Sunday.